2021 speaker profiles

 Mike Splinter retired as executive chairman of the board of directors for Applied Materials, Inc. in 2015.
 He joined Applied as president and chief executive officer and a member of its board of directors in 2003 and became chairman of the board in 2009.
 Mr. Splinter is a 40-year veteran of the semiconductor industry and led Applied Materials to record revenue and profits during his decade-long tenure as CEO.
 He is the recipient of the Semiconductor Industry Association’s 2013 Robert N. Noyce Award for his outstanding achievements and leadership in support of the semiconductor industry, and was awarded the Public Service Star (Distinguished Friends of Singapore) by the President of Singapore.

-Mr. Splinter serves on the boards of the NASDAQ OMX Group and Taiwan Semiconductor Manufacturing Company.
+Mr. Splinter serves on the boards of the NASDAQ OMX Group and Taiwan Semiconductor Manufacturing Company as well as boards of several emerging tech ventures.
+He is a General Partner at WISC Partners, a venture capital firm focused on Wisconsin tech companies.
 He is committed to education and sits on the board of the University of Wisconsin Foundation.

 Prior to joining Applied Materials, Mr. Splinter spent 20 years at Intel Corporation where he held a number of positions including executive vice president and director of Sales and Marketing, and executive vice president and general manager of the Technology and Manufacturing Group.